SeeRay11/azul/README.md

 - Excluded services
 - Excluded parents

-P.S.
-In the future, I may add a GUI for configuring these options directly in Studio.

 ## Contributing

 Contributions are welcome!
 Please open issues or pull requests on GitHub.
 I want to make Azul the best it can be for myself and anybody who wants to use it.